The landscape of compressibility measures for two-dimensional data: Space Bounds for Two-Dimensional Block Trees

-Given a superblock $D$ of the third type, we observe that $D$ is included into $k^{2\ell}$ distinct $3k^\ell \times 3k^\ell$ submatrices starting {at any position in the $k^\ell \times k^\ell$ block} touching the top left corner of $D$ {(see Figure~\ref{fig:superblock})}.
-Summing over all type 3 superblocks, we have a total of $u_3 k^{2\ell}$ submatrices of size $3k^\ell \times 3k^\ell$ starting in distinct positions inside $M$.
-These submatrices are distinct: each submatrix contains, by construction, the first occurrence of some block; if two of those matrices were equal we would have two first occurrences of the same block starting in different positions which is impossible.
+Given a block-marker $D$ of the third type, we observe that $D$ is included into $k^{2\ell}$ distinct $3k^\ell \times 3k^\ell$ submatrices starting {at any position in the $k^\ell \times k^\ell$ block} touching the top left corner of $D$ {(see Figure~\ref{fig:superblock})}.
+Summing over all type 3 block-markers, we have a total of $u_3 k^{2\ell}$ submatrices of size $3k^\ell \times 3k^\ell$ starting in distinct positions inside $M$.
+These submatrices are distinct: each submatrix contains a block-marker $D$ by construction; if two of those matrices were equal we would have two first occurrences of $D$ starting in different positions which is impossible.
 Since by definition the number of distinct submatrices of size $3k^\ell\times3k^\ell$ is at most $(3k^{\ell})^2\deltaDD$ we have